 The Bots are small (on rare occasions, big) totemic, art objects programmed to help.
 They are created by me, Gary Hirsch, an artist and * consultant living in Portland Oregon.
-I wake up everyday looking for Delightful Surprises and the Bots are my small way of making more of that in the world.
+I wake up everyday thinking about how art can help and the Bots have been my vehicle for doing this in (hopefully) a delightful and surprising way.

-I make thousand of Bots, but also want others to make them as well.
-So on this site you will find kids, teachers, artists and others who are “stealing ” this idea and making their own Bots**.
+I also want others to make them as well.
+So on this site you will find kids, teachers, artists and others who are “stealing ” this idea and making their own Bots.
 I love it!
-The world needs more of them because for some reason (that frankly I don’t completely understand) they seem to help.
+The world needs more Bots because for some reason (that frankly I don’t completely understand) they seem to help.
 As a friend of mine once said to me, ”These little objects of Joy help people feel better and have conversations with themselves that they need to have”

-Bots allow me to find all sorts of ways let go of my art so I can see what delightful and surprising things can emerge.
+Bots allow me to find all sorts of ways let go of my art so I can see what delightful and surprising things can emerge without my planning or control.

 My vow is to keep making them as long as it is fun for me, so-far-so-good!